 3-Phase Scooter – Jump and Land

-A lot of the time, especially when we are looking at transient states, it is important to understand how a controller handles the situation.
+A lot of the time, especially when conducting transient power testing, it is important to understand how a controller handles the situation.
 Does the controller behave acceptably during transients?
 Getting an understanding of what the machine controller may be doing is useful for calibration and for reverse engineering or benchmarking.
 Understanding calibration is important for customer experience.

 Figure 8.
 A space vector plane plotting of the jump scenario.
 Image Credit: Hottinger Baldwin Messtechnik GmbH (HBM)

-The jump scenario was plotted in the space vector plane shown in Figure 8 to form an idea of how the controller was handling this given transient situation.
+The jump scenario was plotted in the space vector plane shown in Figure 8 to form an idea of how the controller was handling this given transient test.

 The first graph shows that there is a high fundamental frequency of low torque and that then a lot of current and torque is applied when the vehicle lands.
 Flux in the magnetization can then be seen.

 The brown area in the initial graph is then plotted in a stationary frame DQ0.
 The system goes from operating in the center, to the current applying itself and gaining traction with the machine, eventually giving rise to the circular pattern.
 This information has a lot of power in terms of tuning and understanding how to optimize the controller.